Ryan Bamford: Yale University

 Bamford was hired at Yale University as an assistant athletic director in 2003.
 He was promoted to associate athletic director in 2006 and then senior associate director of athletics in 2007.
 He left the department as the lead administrator for internal operations.

 During his time at Yale, he oversaw the football, men's basketball, and men's and women's fencing programs.
 In addition, he supervised Yale's varsity support service units of sports medicine, equipment operations and strength and conditioning, as well as all intercollegiate scheduling, event management, and postseason championships for the 35-sport department.

-Bamford has served on a number of NCAA and Ivy League committees, including four years on the NCAA Division I Women's Lacrosse Committee, which he chaired from 2009 to 2010.
+Bamford served on a number of NCAA and Ivy League committees, including four years on the NCAA Division I Women's Lacrosse Committee, which he chaired from 2009 to 2010.

 As part of the administration at Yale, Bamford was responsible for successful new parking regulations for the annual Harvard-Yale football rivalry game, as well as dealing with student pranks associated with the rivalry.

 Georgia Tech

+Bamford was hired on March 23, 2011 as an associate athletic director at by then athletic director Dan Radakovich and promoted to senior associate in June 2013 by incoming athletic director Mike Bobinski.

 As senior associate director of athletics at Georgia Tech from 2011-2015, Bamford had direct oversight of all internal operations and supervision of the football, men's basketball and baseball programs.
 In 2011, he assisted athletic director Dan Radakovich in the search process for a men's basketball coach.
-On March 28, 2011 the Jackets hired Brian Gregory as the 13th head coach in program history.
+On March 28, 2011, the Jackets hired Brian Gregory as the 13th head coach in program history.

 Bamford oversaw scheduling for both Georgia Tech Yellow Jackets football and Georgia Tech Yellow Jackets men's basketball and was involved in a January 2014 incident when Tulane University attempted to cancel a series against Georgia Tech, including a home game scheduled for September 6, 2014.
 Later that evening, Tulane reversed the decision.
 Bamford shared his thoughts on his time at Georgia Tech with Atlanta Journal-Constitution beat-writer Ken Seguira prior to leaving the Flats for UMass.

 University of Massachusetts

-Named director of athletics in March 2015, Bamford has direct oversight of a 21-sport athletic department with 650 student-athletes, 175 employees and a $33m budget.
+Named director of athletics in March 2015, Bamford was given direct oversight of a 21-sport athletic department with 650 student-athletes, 175 employees and a $33m budget.
 In his first six months at UMass, Bamford generated interest and visibility for the athletics program by announcing the department would fund the Cost of Attendance gap for its scholarship student-athletes.
-In addition, Bamford has been consistently lauded for his transparency and fan-friendly approach in interviews, on social media and in person.
+In addition, Bamford was initially lauded for his transparency and fan-friendly approach in interviews, on social media and in person.
+More recently, critics have questioned whether Bamford will ever be successful in his undertaking of bringing respectability to UMass football.